alttch/tpm-km/README.md

 By default, key in TPM is split in 2 chunks.
 TPM 2.0 specification doesn't allow TPM policy to use more than 8 PCRs at once.
-With 2 chunks you can use almost all defined PCRs and make system protection much stronger.
+With 2 chunks you can use almost all filled PCRs and make system protection much stronger.
 Just make sure PCRs 0,2,4,7 (and 9 for grub) are present in both sets.

 ### Can PIN be only numeric?